blahcat/blahcat.github.io/_posts/2017-08-14-a-primer-to-windows-x64-shellcoding.md

 {% endhighlight %}

-So now we know where our current process resides in the kernel (just like `kd` gave us using `!process 0 0 cmd.exe`), and therefore the beginning of our
+So now we know where our current process resides in the kernel (just like `kd` gave us using `!process 0 0 cmd.exe` earlier), and therefore the first of our
 shellcode:

 {% highlight asm %}